LorisGiann/Embedded-Linux-Proj/README.md

 Reproducing the current setup _should™®℠©_ be as easy as:
 * Clone the repo and cd into the project dir
 * Programming and connecting the Pico via USB (Thonny has been used for that)
-* Executing the _rpi_setup.sh_ installation script (chose "raspberry" as mqtt broker password if you dont want to change system config)
+* Executing the _rpi_setup.sh_ installation script (chose "raspberry" as MQTT broker password if you don't want to change the system config)
 * Programming the ESP (optional... the system will work even without it)
-* Add the datasource (URL=http://127.0.0.1:8086,BD=emli_project,user="telegraf",passwd="emli") and import the dashboard in Grafana (that should already be running on port 3000)
+* Add the data source (URL=http://127.0.0.1:8086,BD=emli_project,user="telegraf",passwd="emli") and import the dashboard in Grafana (that should already be running on port 3000)

 Sample commands: